Identity bases for finite cyclic semigroups

 \subsection{Words and identities}

-We fix a countably infinite set $X:=\{x,y,x_1,x_2,\dots\}$ whose elements are called \emph{letters}.
+We fix a countably infinite set $X:=\{x,y,x_1,x_2,\dots\}$; its elements are called \emph{letters}.
 A \emph{word} is a finite sequence of letters.
-If $w=x_1\cdots x_\ell$ where $x_1,\dots,x_\ell\in X$, the set $\{x_1,\dots,x_\ell\}$ is called the \emph{content} of $w$ and is denoted $\con(w)$ while the number $\ell$ is referred to as the \emph{length} of $w$ and is denoted $|w|$.
-It is convenient to allow the \emph{empty word} with empty content and length 0.
+If $w$ is a word, the set of distinct letters occurring in $w$ is called the \emph{content} of $w$ and is denoted $\con(w)$.
+For a letter $x$ and a word $w$, we denote by $\occ(x,w)$ the number of its occurrences in $w$, that is, if $w=x_1\cdots x_\ell$, where $x_1,\dots,x_\ell$ are letters, then $\occ(x,w)$ is the cardinality of the set $\{i\mid x_i=x\}$.
+The number $|w|:=\sum_{x\in\con(w)}\occ(x,w)$ is called the \emph{length} of $w$.
+We allow the \emph{empty word}, which has empty content and length 0.
 In particular, a power of a letter with exponent 0 is understood as the empty word.

 Any map $\varphi\colon X\to S$, where $S$ is semigroup is called a \emph{substitution}.
 The \emph{value} $w\varphi$ of a non-empty word $w=x_1\cdots x_\ell$ under $\varphi$ is defined as $x_1\varphi\cdots x_\ell\varphi$.